anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    - _Choco Block_ releases a power that increases your score by 3.
 5. The player can use their gun activation to shoot blocks.
 But the paddle will only shoot thrice throughout the whole game.
 This is kept track of by a Gun Meter, on the top of the screen.
+6. The player has to first activate the gun by pressing the down arrow key and then shoot using the up arrow key.

 ## **Compilation Instructions:**